boniek83/owtf-docker/README.md

 ### Persistent updated image

 * You can save the updated image by following these steps:

-1. run your docker image with the --update option
+1. Run your docker image with the --update option
-`# docker run -it --privileged --net=host <image name> --update`
+`# docker run -it --net=host <image name> --update`

-2. commit the running image into a new one.
+2. Commit the running image into a new one.
 You can find the container_id by running `# docker ps`
 `# docker commit <container_id> <extended image name>`

-3. run the extended image
+3. Run the extended image
-`# docker run -it --privileged --net=host <extended image name>`
+`# docker run -it --net=host <extended image name>`